jackalope/jackrabbit/README.jackalope.patches.md

 The branchname is 2.2-jackalope

-# Patches need for Jackalope to run
+# Patches needed for Jackalope to run

 ## JCR-2454 : spi2dav: JSR 283 NodeType Management